 35. Do I need to wear a face mask in Guatemala?

-Check this Guatemalan government’s website for the most up-to-date information on COVID regulations.
-The U.S. Embassy also has a lovely website devoted to COVID regulations and testing centers in Guatemala.
+Check this Guatemalan government’s website for the most up-to-date information on COVID regulations and the prevalence of the disease in Guatemala.

 Safety and Security in Guatemala